pshukl21/CollabProject/README.md

-# NBA Game Prediction Model
+# NBA Game Prediction Models
 ## License
 This project is licensed under the [MIT License](LICENSE).